-New: private equity funds to open in 2022 – could you qualify to receive more information?
+New: leading private markets fund to open in November 2022 – could you qualify to receive more information?

-Two highly respected private equity funds are expected to be available to private investors early in 2022.
+A highly respected private markets fund is expected to be available to private investors in November 2022.
 The minimum investment will be £25,000, only through Wealth Club.